Monohorgonj Upazila: History

-The upazila was formed in 2005 with 11 unions in the southern region known as the watershed of the greater Laksam upazila.
+The upazila was formed in 2005 with 11 unions from the southern region of erstwhile Laksam upazila.

 Demographics

-At the time of the 2011 census, Manoharganj Upazila had a population of 244,943 living in 44,847 households.
-Manoharganj Upazila had a population growth rate of 16.19% over the decade 2001-2011.
-It had a literacy rate of 50.41% and a sex ratio of 1180 females to 1000 males.
-0.49% of the population lives in urban areas.
+According to the 2011 Census of Bangladesh, Manoharganj Upazila had 44,847 households and a population of 244,943.
+67,031 (27.37%) were under 10 years of age.
+Manoharganj has a literacy rate (age 7 and over) of 50.41%, compared to the national average of 51.8%, and a sex ratio of 1180 females per 1000 males.
+1,189 (0.49%) lived in urban areas.

 Geography

 Monohorgonj Upazila is located in the southern part of Comilla District in Bangladesh.
 The Dakatia River runs through the upazila.
-This upazila is bounded by Laksam upazila on the north, Nangalkot upazila on the east, Senbagh upazila of Noakhali district on the south-east, Sonaimuri upazila of Noakhali district on the south, Chatkhil upazila of Noakhali district on the southwest and Shahrasti upazila of Chandpur district on the west.
+This upazila is bounded by Laksam upazila on the north, Nangalkot upazila on the east, Senbagh, Sonaimuri and Chatkhil upazilas of Noakhali district on the south and Shahrasti upazila of Chandpur district on the west.

-Manoharganj Upazila Complex (Upazila Parisahd) is located at Khodai Vita on the south side of Manoharganj Bazar along the banks of Dakatiya river.
+Manoharganj Upazila Complex (Upazila Parishad) is located at Khodai Vita on the south side of Manoharganj Bazar along the banks of Dakatiya river.

 Rivers

-Notable and only river of this Upazila is Dakatiya river.
+Notable and only river of this upazila is Dakatia River.
 This Upazila is situated on the banks of this river.
 A dam has been built by the Water Development Board toward one side of the waterway close to the Upazila.
 Once this river was the main medium of communication with Monohorgonj Upazila.
-Even today, goods are being transported thorugh that river on a certain limited scale.
+Even today, to some extent, goods are transported on that river.